thirdweb-dev/python-sdk/docs/docs/erc20.md

 def transfer_from(fr: str, to: str, amount: Price) -> TxReceipt
 ```

-Transfer a specified amount of tokens from one specified address to another.
+Transfer tokens from a specific wallet

 ```python
 # Address to send tokens from